ethereum/EIPs/EIPS/eip-draft_tx_exp.md

 1. If `current_block_num` is available, client MUST drop and stop propagating/broadcasting any transactions that has a `transacton_type == TX_TYPE` AND `current_block_num > expire_by`

 2. It is suggested but not required that a `currentBlockNum` SHOULD be made available to client.
-Any client doing PoW calculation on blocks expired tx or propagating such are essentially penalized for wasting of work, mitigating possible denial of service attack.
+Any client doing PoW calculation on blocks expire tx or propagating such are essentially penalized for wasting of work, mitigating possible denial of service attack.

-3. It is suggested but not required that client SHOULD introduce a `gossip_ttl` in unit of block_num as a safe net so that it only propagate a tx if `current_block_num + gossip_ttl <= expired_by`.
+3. It is suggested but not required that client SHOULD introduce a `gossip_ttl` in unit of block_num as a safe net so that it only propagate a tx if `current_block_num + gossip_ttl <= expire_by`.
 Backward compatibility: for nodes that doesn't have `current_block_num` or `gossip_ttl` available, they should be presume to be `0`.